 Signs of Cocaine Abuse

 People who misuse cocaine often develop excellent strategies to hide their addiction from people close to them; however, it is possible to notice indicators.
 These are likely to be different for different people, dependent on their lifestyle, amongst many other factors.
 The following bullet points consolidate some behavioral, physical, mental, and social indicators that someone may be suffering from cocaine addiction.

 - Appearing to behave irresponsible or spontaneously, or with more energy than normal

-- Asking to borrow money without reasonable or feasible explanation or stealing money
+- Asking to borrow money without a reasonable or feasible explanation or stealing money

 - Lying, being evasive or defensive about whereabouts, who they are there with or what they have been doing

-- Feeling compulsions to take cocaine, despite attempts to reduce use
+- Feeling compulsions to take cocaine, despite attempts to reduce the use

 Physical Symptoms of Cocaine Addiction